ckrack/symfony-docs/testing/profiling.rst

 ------------------------------

 Collecting data with :doc:`the Symfony Profiler </profiler>` can slow down your tests significantly.
-That's why Symfony disables it by default:
+For this reason, Symfony keeps the profiler enabled but **disables data collection** by default in the test environment:

 .. configuration-block::